pandeygsundaram/projectx/README.md

-# Apna Loveable - AI-Powered Code Generation Platform
+# HitBox - AI-Powered Code Generation Platform

-A Loveable-inspired platform that enables users to generate and iterate on React applications using natural language, powered by Claude AI and Kubernetes.
+A platform that enables users to generate and iterate on React applications using natural language, powered by Claude AI and Kubernetes.

 ## Table of Contents